 The South London Gallery has been gifted the Grade II listed former Peckham Road Fire Station, across the road from the SLG’s main site by an anonymous benefactor.

 Dating from 1867 and the earliest surviving example of a purpose-built fire station in London, the derelict, four-storey building will be transformed into a new cultural centre opening to the public in 2018.
 The new building will enable the SLG to expand its internationally acclaimed contemporary exhibitions and events programme, and its award-winning education work with local residents.
 It will also make the SLG’s archives publicly accessible for the first time, supplemented by an extended archive documenting the social, economic and cultural history of the local area.
 This new development will enable the SLG to respond to increasing demand for its programmes, simultaneously ensuring that the Fire Station will be preserved for future generations to enjoy and provide much-needed free public space at a time of rapid change in the local area.

-A successful bid to the Heritage Lottery Fund (HLF) has secured a £254,000 development grant towards planning the restoration work, the digitisation of the archives, and a programme involving local residents in shaping the future of the Fire Station.
 In January 2016 the £4m project also received a substantial grant of £600,000 from the Mayor’s London Regeneration Fund to go directly towards renovating the building, securing the space for public benefit at a time of rapid change in the local area.
 In February 2016 over £500,000 raised from the auction of major works generously donated by the artists Tracey Emin and Sir Antony Gormley, in support of the project.
 The generous support from a number of trusts, foundations, individuals and commercial galleries has helped the SLG to raise a total of £3.3m.

 History of the former Peckham Road Fire Station

-With thanks to the Heritage Lottery Fund, the Mayor’s London Regeneration Fund, Garfield Weston Foundation, Dr. Mortimer and Theresa Sackler Foundation, City Bridge Trust, Foyle Foundation, The Wolfson Foundation, Charles Hayward Foundation, Antony Gormley, Tracey Emin, Matthew Slotover and Emily King, Christie’s, Sadie Coles HQ, kurimanzutto, Heritage of London Trust, The Architectural Heritage Fund, and all other supporters.
+With thanks to the Heritage Lottery Fund, the Mayor’s London Regeneration Fund, Garfield Weston Foundation, The Dr. Mortimer and Theresa Sackler Foundation, City Bridge Trust, Viridor Credits, Foyle Foundation, The Wolfson Foundation, Charles Hayward Foundation, The Pilgrim Trust, Antony Gormley, Tracey Emin, Matthew Slotover and Emily King, Christie’s, Sadie Coles HQ, kurimanzutto, Heritage of London Trust, The Architectural Heritage Fund, and all other supporters.

 Sign up to our mailing list for regular updates and news.